hyperjumptech/grule-rule-engine/docs/Function_en.md

 ### GetTimeDay(time time.Time) int

-`GetTimeDay` will extract the Day of Month value of the time argument.
+`GetTimeDay` will extract the Day of the month value of the time argument.

 #### Arguments